RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

      :red:`If you don't cancel your job it will continue consuming your lab or your personal Slurm allocation balance.`

 #.
-Reconnecting to an already running VScode Server
+Reconnecting to an already running VSCode Server

    If you have not shutdown the server in Step 6 above, you simply re-open the connection as you did in Step 5.
    Please remember, you Slurm job continues to charge your account as long as it consumes resources.